vitiral/simple-quality/quiz-test-1.md

 wrote a single test case.
 Let's write one more.

 This test requires a bit of knowledge about the gotchas of python.
-What happens if some of the weights should be floats?
+What happens if some of the weights are floats?

 {%ace edit=false, lang='python'%}
 def test_weights_right(self):
-    """Assert values are correct when you get some answers right more than others."""
+    """Assert values are correct when you get some answers right more than others.
+    """
     questions = [
         Question("who", "correct"),
         Question("what", "correct"),